cortex-js/cortexjs.io/src/_pages/mathlive-guide-interacting.md

 });
 ```

-The exported format doesn't have to be Latex.
+The exported format doesn't have to be LaTeX.
 To export ASCIIMath instead:

 ```js
 mf.setOptions({onExport: (mf, latex, range) =>